top of page

 If you have read this far it means you are ready to start trekking!

-At Trail Challenger we believe that no matter how long it takes you, completing the Hong Kong trail is an epic achievement, and you should be rewarded with a real medal.
+At Trail Challenger we believe that no matter how long it takes you, completing the MacLehose trail is an epic achievement, and you should be rewarded with a real medal.
 The challenge is designed to help you hit your fitness and adventure goal.

 It's very simple.
 Download the app and start the challenge.
 The app will track your progress and, in a very satisfying way, change the trail from purple to green and show your percentage progress as you hike.
 When you hit that elusive 100%, we will send you a medal in the post to signify your achievement.